 Maine saw its first significant snowfall of the season Tuesday, leaving roads slick, offices closed and some residents scrambling for parking.

-Forecasters had predicted 3-6 inches would accumulate across coastal Maine, with inland regions expected to see more than 8 inches by Tuesday evening, when snow was predicted to fall at up to an inch per hour.
+Forecasters had predicted 3-6 inches would accumulate across coastal Maine, with inland regions expected to see more than 8 inches by Tuesday evening.
+On Wednesday, most of the state woke up to a blanket of snow several inches deep.

-As the ground around them began to turn white in the morning, Mike Boyson and Nancy Grant took the opportunity to walk along Portland’s Back Cove.
+As the ground around them began to turn white Tuesday morning, Mike Boyson and Nancy Grant took the opportunity to walk along Portland’s Back Cove.

 “I love, love, love the snow,” Grant said as the pair made their way back home.